PacificBiosciences/isocall/docs/profile.md

   - Secondary alignments
 - Reads must have at least 95% of their sequence aligned to the reference genome.
 Reads with lower alignment coverage are skipped.
-- By default, non-core contigs are skipped.
-Use `--use-all-chroms` to include all chromosomes and contigs.
-- Mitochondrial reads (chrM) are included by default.
-Use `--skip-mito` to exclude them.

 ## Sample name resolution